sundogbio/szi-tile-source/README.md

 #### The server

-The server where the file resides must:
+The server where the file resides **must**:

 - Support the `Range` header on GET requests
 - Return the `content-length` header when responding to HEAD requests
 - Either have CORS correctly configured, or fulfill the same origin restrictions for the page where the TileSource is being used

-Most modern services and servers support the first two requirements, getting the third right is your responsibility!
-Note that you _cannot_ specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send Range headers to the server when that is set, breaking the fundamental mechanism that this library depends on!
+Most modern services and servers support the first two requirements; getting the third right is your responsibility!

+Note that you _cannot_ specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send Range headers to the server when that is set, breaking the fundamental mechanism that this library depends on.

 ## How it works

-The basic idea is simple.
 By setting the Range header on GET requests, we can fetch subsections of the SZI file, rather than hauling down the whole thing.
 When creating the `SziTileSource`, we use this technique to fetch the SZI's Central Directory, processing it to create a contents table that contains the start and end locations of all the files contained within the SZI.
 We then use the